GrottoPress/shield/docs/09-EMAIL-CONFIRMATION.md

    end
    ```

+   This is a confirmation email sent to the new email address of a new or existing user.
+It should contain the email confirmation URL.

    ---
-   `UserEmailConfirmationRequestEmail`:

-   This email is sent to a valid email address that initiated email confirmation, if the email belongs to an existing user.

    ```crystal
    # ->>> src/emails/user_email_confirmation_request_email.cr